-Unless we provide otherwise in a supplement to this prospectus, we intend to use the net proceeds from our sale of common stock for one or more of the following:
+Unless we provide otherwise in a supplement to this prospectus, following our contribution of the net proceeds to Boston Properties Limited Partnership, we intend to use the net proceeds from our sale of the securities covered by this prospectus for one or more of the following:

 - the acquisition, development, and improvement of properties;

 - the repayment of debt;

-- · capital expenditures;
+- capital expenditures;

-- · working capital; and
+- working capital; and

 - other general corporate purposes.

-We will not receive any of the proceeds of the sale by selling stockholders of the common stock covered by this prospectus.
+We will not receive any of the proceeds of the sale by selling security holders of the securities covered by this prospectus.